-To start a corporation in Connecticut, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file a Certificate of Incorporation with the Secretary of State.
-You can file this document online, by mail, or in person.
-(In-person service is restricted during COVID-19 pandemic.)
-Incorporation costs a minimum of $400.
-The certificate is $100, but there’s also an initial franchise tax ($150 minimum) and the Organization and First Report ($150).
+To start a corporation in Connecticut, you must file a Certificate of Incorporation with the Connecticut Secretary of State.
+You can file the document online, by mail or in person.
+The Certificate of Incorporation costs $250 to file (plus $150 to submit your Organization and First Report Form).
 Once filed with the state, this document formally creates your Connecticut corporation.

 Per CT Gen Stat § 33-660, every Connecticut corporation must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your certificate wherever possible to ensure maximum privacy.

 Registered agents can perform a range of services, but at the very least, your Connecticut registered agent must:

 - Have a physical address (can’t be a P.O. box or virtual office) in Connecticut.

 - Keep regular business hours at this address.

 - Accept service of process (lawsuits and other legal mail) on behalf of your business and forward it to you.

 Can you be your own registered agent in Connecticut?

 Yes.
 If you’re okay with having your name and address on the public record, and you can maintain regular business hours at this address, you can be your own registered agent.
 You will need to be able to accept service of process in person at your business address.